 They are made in the Czech Republic and come in two different sizes: 14mm diameter and 8mm thickness or 12mm diameter and 7mm thickness.
-The thickness measurement relates to the height of the dome.
+So, the thickness measurement relates to the height of the dome.

 This is the technique I used to create my first pattern with these new beads.
 I ended up with two different varieties of flower, as you can see.
 If you want to have a go at this pattern, it isn’t too hard and you can find it here.

-In another simple project, I used some of the new shaped seed beads to create an interesting surrounding for a pair of Dome beads.
+Then, in another simple project, I used some of the new shaped seed beads to create an interesting surrounding for a pair of Dome beads.
 This is an abstract pendant that is very simple and quick to make and is great for using up odd beads.
 You can find the pattern here.

-If you want some suggestions for shops that sell them, then two of my favourites, GJ Beads and Stitchncraft are places that I can recommend.
+Now, if you want some suggestions for shops that sell them, then two of my favourites, GJ Beads and Stitchncraft are places that I can recommend.
 You can see more about this in the Bead Shops in the Bead Resources section here.

 More Dome Beads Patterns

-As I’m working more with dome beads, I’ll add links to more patterns for them here, so do check back to see what’s new!
+As I’m working more with dome beads, I’ll add links to more patterns for them here.
+So, do check back to see what’s new!

 I also used a Dome bead for the focal point in this bead embroidered cuff.
 The beautiful rounded shape of the Dome bead allowed me to add an embellishment that complemented the rest of the cuff’s design.
-If you would like to try this project, you can find the tutorial here.
+So, if you would like to try this project, you can find the tutorial here.